w3c/wcag-em-report-tool/docs/EARL+JSON-LD.md

 according to WCAG-EM.
 Objects of type Evaluation contains the data generated as part of the evaluation.

+Special: The @language property of JSON-LD will be used by the Report Tool to identify the language used in the evaluation.

 ### Evaluation properties
 Property            | Type               | Description
 --------------------|--------------------|----------------------------------